Choose another lake

 Average

 The number of Redear Sunfish has fluctuated over the years and may be due to the amount of aquatic vegetation in Lake Mingo.
 Redear Sunfish are dependent upon having adequate amounts of aquatic vegetation.
 Even though the Redear Sunfish numbers change, there are always 7 to 9-inch Redear Sunfish in the fishery.
 On average, 70.5% of the Redear Sunfish collected are larger than 7 inches.
 Reproduction has been low the past few years and is resulting in a decline in Redear Sunfish numbers.
-Redear Sunfish are stocked in an effort to increase numbers to previous levels.
+Redear Sunfish were stocked in an effort to increase numbers to previous levels, but the stockings were terminated after the 2022 stockings.
 See site regulation below.

 Location: Lake Mingo is located 8 miles north of Danville at Kennekuk County Park and is owned and operated by the Vermilion County Conservation District. .
 For more information about Lake Mingo and Kennekuk Cove County Park, visit the web page http://www.vccd.org/gikennekuk.html